wenjian80/soak8_lab/README.md

 ```

 1. This script need to run on both master and worker node.
-2. We are setting up the yum repository in this script So the installation will make use the of the yum repository.
+2. We are setting up the parameters for your environment.

 ## Step 0: 0_InitialMachine_Config.sh
 **[Run on master and worker node]**